What type of neurons initiate muscle contraction?

-Motor neurons are like the quarterback of the nervous system.
-They originate in the spinal cord and send out signals to the muscles all over your body.
-Here’s the kicker: when a motor neuron is activated, it sends out an electrical signal known as an action potential.
-This action potential triggers the release of calcium ions within the muscle fibers, which leads to muscle contraction.
-Pretty cool, right?
+Motor neurons are the type of neurons responsible for initiating muscle contraction.
+These neurons originate in the spinal cord and extend out to the muscles throughout the body.
+When a motor neuron is activated, it sends an electrical signal, known as an action potential, to the muscle fibers it innervates.
+This action potential causes the release of calcium ions within the muscle fibers, leading to a series of biochemical reactions that result in muscle contraction.

 Subscribe